PowerLedger/powr/docs/src/running-validator/validator-reqs.md

 MacOS or WSL users may build from source.

 ## Networking
-Internet service should be at least 1GBbit/s symmetric, commercial.
-10GBit/s preferred.
+Internet service should be at least 300Mbit/s symmetric, commercial.
+1GBit/s preferred

 ### Port Forwarding
 The following ports need to be open to the internet for both inbound and outbound